The Beverly Hillbillies: Syndication

 The Beverly Hillbillies is still televised daily around the world in syndication.
-In the United States, the show has been broadcast on MeTV, Circle, Classic Reruns TV, GAC Family and Laff and was previously on TBS Superstation, Nick at Nite, TV Land, Hallmark Channel, and Superstation WGN.
-A limited number of episodes from the earlier portions of the series run have turned up in the public domain and as such are seen occasionally on many smaller networks such as Retro TV and MyFamily TV.
+In the United States, the show has been broadcast on MeTV, Circle, Classic Reruns TV, GAC Family, Laff, Catchy Comedy and FETV, and was previously on TBS Superstation, Nick at Nite, TV Land, Hallmark Channel and Superstation WGN.
+A limited number of public-domain episodes from the early series have been shown on smaller networks such as Retro TV and MyFamily TV.